Improving Vision Transformers for Incremental Learning: Expriments

 \subsection{Settings}

-{\bf Datasets:} Our experiments are conducted on two widely used class incremental learning evaluation datasets, ImageNet-1000~\cite{deng2009imagenet} and ImageNet-100.
-ImageNet-1000 contains 1000 classes, each of which has around 1300 training images.
-Validation set of ImageNet-1000 is used for evaluation, and each class contains 50 validation images.
+{\bf Datasets:} Our experiments are conducted on three widely used CIL evaluation datasets, ImageNet-1000~\cite{deng2009imagenet}, ImageNet-100 and CIFAR-100~\cite{krizhevsky2009learning}.
+ImageNet-1000 is a large-scale dataset with 1000 classes.
 ImageNet-100 is a subset of ImageNet-1000 with 100 classes.
-Same as in~\cite{hou2019learning}, we use random seed 1993 to shuffle the 1000 classes and choose the first 100 classes as ImageNet-100.
-CIFAR-100~\cite{krizhevsky2009learning} is another commonly used CIL evaluation benchmark in existing works~\cite{rebuffi2017icarl, wu2019large, hou2019learning, douillard2020podnet, hu2021distilling}.
-It is not chosen for evaluation in this paper since existing methods~\cite{rebuffi2017icarl, wu2019large, hou2019learning, douillard2020podnet, hu2021distilling} use ResNet-32~\cite{he2016deep} with input image resolution $32\times32$, while ViT models in~\cite{touvron2021training} rescale image to $224\times 224$, which grants ViT models unfair advantages in CIL tasks.
+Same as in~\cite{hou2019learning}, we use random seed 1993 to shuffle 1000 classes and choose the first 100 classes as ImageNet-100.
+CIFAR-100 is a dataset with small image resolution $32\times32$.